 In contemporary society, the use of gossip is more prevalent in the workplace than in any other setting.
-Kevin Kniffin, postdoctoral research associate at Cornell University, says there are generally two types of gossip found in organizations, including ones like sports teams: positive group serving and harmful self-serving.
-“Positive group-serving gossip could include talking about a co-worker who goes ‘above and beyond’ the regular call of duties (e.g., noting with admiration: ‘Did you see what so-and-so did?’).
-Harmful self-serving gossip is what people usually define gossip to be (e.g., derogating a co-worker with the goal of getting ahead of that person),” he explains.
+Dr. Kevin Kniffin, postdoctoral research associate at Cornell University, says there are generally two types of gossip found in organizations, including ones like sports teams: positive group serving and harmful self-serving.
+“Positive group-serving gossip could include talking about a co-worker who goes ‘above and beyond’ the regular call of duties (for example, noting with admiration: ‘Did you see what so-and-so did?’).
+Harmful self-serving gossip is what people usually define gossip to be (for example, derogating a co-worker with the goal of getting ahead of that person),” he explains.

 Kniffin says organizations which reward group-level performance tend to be places where gossip more often serves group interests, whereas workplaces that reward individual-level performance tend to be places that cultivate self-serving gossip.
-“An example of the former would be an airline company that establishes a bonus system for the on-time performance of airport ground units (e.g., rewarding airport units composed of baggage handlers for improvements in ontime-departure results),” he says.
+“An example of the former would be an airline company that establishes a bonus system for the on-time performance of airport ground units (for example, rewarding airport units composed of baggage handlers for improvements in on-time departure results),” he says.

 Kniffin believes all of us can benefit from research on gossip.
 “It’s worth recognizing that people routinely engage in gossip … and so it’s worth understanding more about any functionality that it might serve and any conditions that might affect [gossip’s] functionality,” he says.

-So, go ahead and gossip — it is good for your heart and may even help you land a top-notch career opportunity!
+A Dutch study showed that gossip facilitated friendship among co-workers who gossiped.
+Too much gossip, however, did not help people attract more friends.
+So, with this in mind, go ahead and gossip — it is good for your heart and may even help you land a top-notch career opportunity!